-Causality is relationship between two variables such that one (the independent variable) can be claimed to have caused the other (the dependent variable).
-In order to establish causality there must be a correlation or association between variables, the independent variable (the cause) must occur before the dependent variable (the effect) and the relationship must not be any spuriousness.
+Causality is relationship between two variables such that one (independent variable) can be claimed to have caused the other (dependent variable).
+In order to establish causality there must be a correlation or association between variables, the independent variable (the cause) must occur before the dependent variable (the effect) and there must not be any spuriousness.
 A necessary condition is one that must be satisfied for the statement to be true.
 A sufficient condition is one that, if satisfied, guarantees the statement will be true.
 Some conditions can be both Necessary Condition and Sufficient Condition.

 Understanding generative mechanisms, be they system, mechanism, or algorithmic, seems the most promising way to proceed.
 The role of statistical causality is a source of potential data analytic tools that can be mobilized within analyses conducted in the spirit of the other three types of causality.

 The Causality Between Corruption, Poverty and Growth: a Panel Data Analysis.
 By: Felix Fofana NZUE and Coffi Jose Francis NGUESSAN.
 Abstract: The main purpose of this study was to shed more light on the links between corruption, poverty and growth based on the notion of causality in the context of panel data.
 The empirical evidence suggest that it is poverty that causes growth but not the other way around; It it is the state of growth that causes corruption and inequality; It is corruption that causes inequality; and inequality together with growth cause corruption.

 A Comparison of Causality Tests Applied to the Bilateral Relationship between Consumption and GDP in the USA and Mexico - Guisan, M.Carmen, M. Carmen Guisan.